-Consider whether the design and material you have selected will hold up for a longer period than typical.
+Will your orthotic design and thermoplastic material hold up for the recommended duration of wear?
 Most orthoses will last for the duration of the rehabilitation period (3-6 months).
 If you suspect your patient will need their orthosis longer than this time frame, you might need to use a stronger material or a different design.
-Make sure the patient has a follow up for check-up.
+Always make sure the patient has a follow-up for check-ups.

 6. Patient/therapist preference

 We want to believe that our patients will always follow our advice and wear the orthosis as outlined.
-But if possible, try to give your patient a choice in the color of the straps or in the materials in order to help with their compliance and adherence to the wearing schedule.
+But if possible, let your patient have a choice in the color of the straps or the thermoplastic materials in order to help with their compliance and adherence to the wearing schedule.

-You as the treating therapist should choose a material that you like to work with!
-Don’t struggle with moulding around the thumb.
-Pick a material that has high conformity and is easy to mould around the thumb and thenar muscles.
-This will create a conforming and comfortable orthosis and help your patient stick to his/her wearing schedule for best results.
+But remember to choose a material that you like to work with!
+Pick a material that has high conformity and is easy to mold around the thumb and thenar muscles.
+This will create a conforming and comfortable orthosis that helps your patient stick to his/her wearing schedule for best results.

-The short thumb opponens orthosis is a simple design at first sight, yet it involves complex fitting and critical thinking.
-Keep these 6 factors in mind during the orthotic fabrication process to create effective thumb orthoses for all your patients.
+The short thumb opponens orthosis appears to be a simple design, yet it involves complex fitting and critical thinking.
+Keep these 6 factors in mind during the orthotic fabrication process to create effective and comfortable thumb orthoses for all your patients.

 Can’t wait to get started with the fabrication of this staple orthosis?
 The following solutions and resources will set you off on the right track: